Back to School Savings: Save up to 30% on print books and eBooks. No promo code needed.

 Gordon Gribble

 Gordon Gribble is the Dartmouth Professor of Chemistry at Dartmouth College, Hanover, USA.
 His research program covers several areas of organic chemistry, most of which involve synthesis, including novel indole chemistry, triterpenoid synthesis, DNA intercalation, and new synthetic methodology.
-Prof Gribble also has a deep interest in naturally occurring organohalogen compounds, and in the chemistry of wine and wine making.
+Prof. Gribble also has a deep interest in naturally occurring organohalogen compounds and in the chemistry of wine and wine making.

 Affiliations and expertise

-Professor, Chemistry, Dartmouth College, Hanover, USA
+Professor, Chemistry, Dartmouth College, Hanover, USAJJ

 J. Joule